-4.2.
+3.4.
 Ontology built-up

-Taking into account the prior analysis of a typical document we can practically fit the corresponding entities to the appropriate pieces of information within the document.
-This implies manual annotation for numerous documents.
+Based on a typical document we can practically fit the corresponding entities to the appropriate pieces of information within the document.
 We perform the translation of the main document elements in ontology terms, i.e. via their classes and the object and data properties used to interrelate and describe them.
-That means identifying which components of standard ontologies can be integrated to map the information included in the Diavgeia documents and match them.
+That means identifying which components of standard ontologies can be integrated to map them to the information included in the Diavgeia documents.
 This is the common approach followed for a set of documents through the new integrated ontology built-up.